bplmaps/lmec-main-site/content/articles/june-maps-to-beat-the-heat.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463833z/full/,1200/0/default.jpg" caption="Mildred Giddings Burrage.
 [The attack on Bunker Hill in the peninsula of Charlestown the 17th of June 1775.](https://collections.leventhalmap.org/search/commonwealth:3f463832p) 1926." class="figure-right" >}}

 The Battle of Bunker Hill was June 17, 1775.
-This painting of the battle is done by Maine artist Mildred Burrage, who used gesso to create topography in the map.
+This painting done 151 years later of the battle is by Maine artist Mildred Burrage, who used gesso to create topography in the map.
 It's a very beautiful piece with a satisfying texture.
 We have a lot of battleground maps in our collection, but this is one in particular that rides the line between a piece of art and a map.
 In fact, we did a whole exhibit on the overlap between art and maps, [which you can still see online](https://collections.leventhalmap.org/exhibits/23).

 ### A Swing and a Miss at the Park